 Note that the "Continuous" checkbox was also activated.
-This is designed to allocate the bits contained in the byte of the "nEL2008\value" variable sequentially to all eight selected output bits of the EL2008 Terminal.
-It is thus possible to subsequently address all eight outputs of the terminal in the program with a byte corresponding to bit 0 for channel 1 to bit 7 for channel 8 of the PLC.
-A special symbol ( ) on the yellow or red object of the variable indicates that a link exists.
-The links can also be checked by selecting "Goto Link Variable" from the context menu of a variable.
-The opposite linked object, in this case the PDO, is automatically selected:
+This is designed to allocate the bits contained in the byte of the variable "nEL2008\value" sequentially to all eight selected output bits of the EL2008 terminal.
+In this way it is possible to subsequently address all eight outputs of the terminal in the program with a byte corresponding to bit 0 for channel 1 to bit 7 for channel 8 of the PLC.
+A special symbol ( ) at the yellow or red object of the variable indicates that a link exists.
+The links can also be checked by selecting a "Goto Link Variable" from the context menu of a variable.
+The object opposite, in this case the PDO, is automatically selected:

-Fig. 41: Application of a "Goto Link Variable", using "MAIN.bEL1004\Ch4" as an example assignment", or via
+Fig. 41: Application of a "Goto Link" variable, using "MAIN.bEL1004\Ch4" as a sample in the menu.

-The process of assigning variables to the PDO is completed via the menu option "Actions"
+The process of assigning variables to the PDO is completed via the menu selection "Actions" → "Generate

-"Create